Maine Summer Camp - Join our summer 2023 team!

-Robin Hood hires approximately 175 staff each summer season, male and female, with the average staff age of 22.
-We look for coaches, teachers, activity leaders and support staff who are highly skilled in one or more activity and have a desire to share their skill.
-Our counselors are self-motivated, committed and passionate about what they teach and most, importantly, role models to our campers.
+Robin Hood hires approximately 175 staff each summer season, male and female, with an average staff age of 22.
+We look for coaches, teachers, activity leaders, and support staff who are highly skilled in one or more activities and have the desire to share their skills.
+Our counselors are self-motivated, committed, and passionate about what they teach and most, importantly, role models to our campers

 Room and Board

-Housing is bunk style living with the campers.
+Housing is bunk-style living with the campers.
 Each bunk houses an average of 15 campers and four staff.
-All meals are included while working on camp.
+All meals are included while working at camp.

 Robin Hood is located in beautiful Downeast Maine, with Acadia National Park and Bar Harbor resort town in our backyard.
-Staff enjoy internet and wifi in our staff lounge as well as access to our fitness center.
-Staff are offered transportation to local towns and activities on their days off, so there are many opportunities to explore the exceptional local sites.
+The staff enjoys internet and wifi in our staff lounge as well as access to our fitness center.
+Staff is offered transportation to local towns and activities on their days off, so there are many opportunities to explore the exceptional local sites.